What's the best tablet?

 |Apple iPad Pro 9.7||£499||iOS 10, Apple A9X, 2GB RAM, 32/128/256GB storage, 9.7in 2048x1536 display, 7306mAh|

-Top of our list is the new Google Nexus 7 which will be a follow up to one of our favourite tablets ever, but might be made by the firm itself this time around under the Pixel 7 name.
-Also make sure you keep an eye out for the iPad Air 3 and Microsoft Surface Pro 5 to name just another two.
+New tablets are coming from other manufacturers.
+Top of our list of rumours is a new Google Nexus 7 which will be a follow up to one of our favourite tablets ever, but might be made by the firm itself this time around under the Pixel 7 name.
+Also make sure you keep an eye out for Microsoft's Surface Pro 5 and check out the 10 best new tablets coming in 2017 for more.

-In this article, we're talking about the best tablets money can buy.
+We're talking about the best tablets money can buy here.
 If you're on a tight budget, you should be reading our best budget tablets roundup.
 And if you're looking for a tablet for your child, check out our best kids' tablets article.

 Apple iPads run Apple's own iOS operating system which is widely regarded as one of the best out there.
 It's easy to use and app makers usually make it their first choice, so you're pretty much guaranteed to find what you're after.